 In both Benin and Burkina Faso, we have worked in close partnership with local and national government agencies, and with the generous support of many local and international funding partners and thousands of individual investors.

-The Hunger Project began work in both Benin and Burkina Faso in 1997 by mobilizing clusters of villages through our Epicenter Strategy (also in French).
+The Hunger Project began work in both Benin and Burkina Faso in 1997 by mobilizing clusters of villages through our Epicenter Strategy.
 Each group of rural villages becomes an “epicenter” and a dynamic center of community action.
 Communities launch and run their own programs to address their most pressing challenges.
 For example, epicenter communities work together to address health and nutrition, access to clean drinking water and sanitation, education and literacy, food security, microfinance, climate change and women’s and youth’s empowerment.

 The Epicenter Strategy is designed to partner with communities for about eight years, after which each epicenter graduates to a phase of “sustainable self-reliance.”
 At this point, the epicenter has demonstrated the confidence, capacity and skills to act as agents of their own development.